Southern Morocco Road Trip

 *I’m fully aware the a-ok hand gesture is the middle finger/fuck you gesture in a number of countries, not just Morocco.
 Just didn’t think about it given the conversation we were having.
 Sorry Moroccan dude on that motorbike.

 The currency of Morocco is the Moroccan Dirham (MAD).
 It’s possible to pay in Euro at some businesses.
 There are ATMs in the cities and currency exchange desks as well.
 Higher-end hotels and boutiques will also take credit cards.
-At the time of writing (April 2020) the exchange rate for MAD were:
+At the time of the latest update the exchange rate for MAD were:

 Need to rent a car?